James Johnston (Queensland politician)

-James Johnston was a politician in Queensland, Australia.
+James Johnston (c.
+1820–1875) was a politician in Queensland, Australia.
 He was a Member of the Queensland Legislative Assembly.

 Early life

-He was born in Edinburgh, Scotland in 1820.
+He was born in Edinburgh, Scotland in about 1820.
 He was the son of Robert Melrose and Jane Johnston.
 He formerly belonged to the Presbyterian church, but later converted to the Baptist church.

 Family history

 He married Ellen Severight in Dundee, Scotland.
 Together they had 6 sons and 3 daughters.

 Career

 He had a career as a Night School teacher.

 Parliamentary career

 On 7 July 1876, he was elected to the Queensland parliament as the member for the electoral district of Bulimba, but served only 119 days before his death in Brisbane, Queensland, Australia on 3 November 1876.